 Teaching faculty are responsible for the evaluation of students' coursework.
-Caution must be exercised in assigning this task to student assistants.
-If grading is done by students, the teaching faculty supervisor must be responsible for the student assistant's work and the assistant's qualification to make just evaluations.
-Department Chairs are responsible for hiring and assuring student assistants of FERPA guidelines.
+Caution must be exercised in assigning this task to student teaching assistants.
+If grading is done by students, the teaching faculty supervisor must be responsible for assessing the assistant's qualifications to make fair evaluations, for the student assistant's work quality, and for making sure that student teaching assistants follow FERPA guidelines.

-1.50.15 Research
+1.50.15 Scholarly Activities

-Teaching faculty are encouraged to conduct research as their teaching loads, interest, and/or funds permit.
+Teaching faculty are encouraged to conduct research as their teaching loads, interests, and/or funds permit.